mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 As a rule of thumb, you must leave the first 1 or 2 CPU core(s) to the hypervisor host.
 The remaining cores should be distributed to the active VMs.

-For a desktop VM you could use an 8-core setup like below (notice that ``cpuset`` match the topology of the CPU where 4 and 12 are sibling threads):
+For a desktop VM you could use an 4-core and 8-threads setup like below (notice that ``cpuset`` match the topology of the CPU where 4 and 12 are sibling threads):

 ```xml
 <vcpu cpuset="4-7,12-15">8</vcpu>